jimweirich/rspec-given/README.md

 # License

-RSpec-Given is available under the MIT License.
+rspec-given, minitest-given and given_core are available under the MIT License.
 See the MIT-LICENSE file in the source distribution.

 # History